Invention Prototypes and Their Place in Product Design

 Investing time into creating multiple invention prototypes is always a secure method in testing out all elements that need to be considered when creating a new product or when considering the possibility of redeveloping a product that already exists.

-If you have a great new invention and you’d like to learn more about this process, get in touch with MAKO here to find out more.
-Feel free to give us a call at 1-888-MAKO, and we can set you up on a call with our senior product strategist!
+If you have a great new invention and you’d like to learn more about this process, get in touch with MAKO today to find out more.
+Or feel free to give us a call at 1-888-806-MAKO, and we can set you up on a call with our senior product strategist!

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!